Loading...

 Avoiding the risks and negligence traps

-• Mehjoo v Harben Barker - the need for specialist farm tax advice
+• Mehjoo v Harben Barker - the need for specialist farm tax advice due to farm tax complexities, especially with full succession planning needed

 • Capital allowances and repairs ensuring they tie into succession planning (Pratt, Hopegear, Steadfast and Cairnsmill) - the risk of not identifying capital allowances correctly

-• The importance of having robust legal agreements in place: the Will and risk of intestacy, disputes and loss of tax reliefs
+• The importance of having robust legal agreements in place: the Will and risk of intestacy, disputes and loss of tax reliefs - the partnership agreement

-• Farmland values: Foster, hope value, the quantum of risk on increased values of development land - warnings
+• Farmland values: Foster, hope value, the quantum of risk on increased values of development land - warnings on the increased risk in liabilities

-• The IHT400 - the importance of the history of the farm and Accounts information for evidence, possible rectification of Accounts that jeopardise capital taxes
+• The IHT400 - the importance of the history of the farm and accounts information for evidence, possible rectification of accounts that jeopardise capital taxes

 • Weak contract farming agreements (CFA) - consider farming in hand - Arnander - the CFA under pressure post the Rock Review

-• VAT on liveries, partial exemption, artificial separation, links to Vigne (UT success) and need for services
+• VAT on liveries, partial exemption, artificial separation, links to Vigne (UT success) and need for services - complexity of VAT on farm diversification

 • Protecting cottages and let activity with Balfour - the sale of complex lettings

-• May, the grain silo case, and Griffiths, the potato storage case, importance of farm capital allowance
+• May, the grain silo case, and Griffiths, the potato storage case, importance of farm capital allowance to reduce liabilities

 • Death - What happens to partnership interest and assets?
 Protection re s 33 PA 1890

-• Definition and protection of the beneficial interest
+• Definition and protection of the beneficial interest in partnership situation

-• Ham v Bell - the impact of the Accounts as evidence, rectification of incorrect Accounts, the importance of the Will
+• Ham v Bell - the impact of the accounts as evidence, rectification of incorrect accounts, the importance of the Will

 • Protection through identifying potential conflicts of interest